KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/hello_world.md

 We're all done as far as the code is concerned.
 Now to build it and try it out.

-## Building and running
+## Compiling and running the project {#kxmlgui-running}

 In order to run our project, we need a build system in place to compile and link the required libraries; for that, we use the industry standard CMake, together with files in our project folder called `CMakeLists.txt`.
-CMake uses this file to run mainly three steps: configure, build, and install.
-During the configure step it will generate a `Makefile` (if using `make`) or a `build.ninja` (if using `ninja`), which is then used to build.

-You can learn more about why KDE uses CMake in [this article from Alexander Neundorf](https://lwn.net/Articles/188693/).

-The Qt Company provides a [good tutorial for using CMake with Qt](https://doc.qt.io/qt-6/cmake-get-started.html).

-The CMake website also provides a [tutorial from scratch with examples](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).

-And KDAB provides a [YouTube playlist explaining CMake](https://www.youtube.com/playlist?list=PL6CJYn40gN6g1_yY2YkqSym7FWUid926M).

-### CMakeLists.txt
+### Writing a CMakeLists.txt

 Create a file named `CMakeLists.txt` in the same directory as `main.cpp` with this content: